DOSSIER - EVERYTHING YOU NEED TO KNOW ABOUT INVOICING FOR SERVICE COMPANIES

 Choose the right billing type

-The type of invoicing varies depending on the types of projects, and the negotiation with the client.
-Each type of billing has advantages and disadvantages.
+The type of invoicing varies according to the type of project, and the negotiation with the customer.
+Each type of invoicing has its advantages and disadvantages.

-This is the most standard billing in professional services.
-The service is invoiced for time spent, based on an agreement on the price per hour or per day.
+This is the most standard form of invoicing for professional services.
+The service is invoiced by the time spent, based on an agreement on price per hour or per day.

-On the one hand, this type of invoicing simplifies the negotiation with the client and avoids risk taking by the company selling the project.
-The prices are transparent, and the project margin is almost guaranteed.
+On the one hand, this type of invoicing simplifies negotiations with the customer and avoids risk-taking by the company selling the project.
+Rates are transparent, and the project margin is virtually guaranteed.

-However, billing based on time spent prevents the company from outperforming.
-It is attached to the time spent by employees who do not work more than 8 hours per day.
-So it limits the potential.
-It does not value execution excellence, task automation and customer value creation.
+However, time-based invoicing prevents the company from outperforming.
+It's tied to the time spent by employees who don't work more than 8 hours a day.
+So it limits potential.
+It does not value excellence of execution, automation of tasks and creation of value for the customer.

 Management

-To facilitate your project budgeting, Stafiz provides you with a projected project budget table template for:
+To facilitate your project budgeting, Stafiz provides you with a project budgeting table template to :

 - Check the viability of your projects